Detection prospects for the Cosmic Neutrino Background using matter interferometers: Results

 We have plotted the above numerical approximations in Fig.~\ref{fig:ST} as a function of $\Delta_\nu$ for the different cases considered.
 The immediate thing to be noticed is that the expected phase differences here are significantly larger than for the neutrino-matter potential.
 This is not surprising since for the neutrino-matter potential the effect is suppressed by the small gradient induced by diffraction.
 Here, the phase difference is driven by the energy splitting between the two spin-orientations of the matter in the interferometer.

-As a consequence this scenario is much more promising and the expectations are only about three orders of magnitude below the most optimistic future prospects.
+As a consequence this scenario is much more promising and the expectations are only about eleven orders of magnitude below the most optimistic future prospects.
 But as a caveat, these prospects are taken from proposals which are not discussing beam splitters which separate spin polarizations for which we could not find prospects for the future.

 Again, the same caveats as before apply and new physics effects as well as interferometers with a significantly larger $N_c$ might boost the expected signal into an observable region.
-A better understanding of the properties of neutrinos would further allow us to refine the expectations for future experiments.
+Using eq.~\eqref{eq:delta_Delta_Phi} we would need here ``only'' about $10^{36}$ atoms which is much more feasible than the previous case but still very far fetched.
+A better understanding of the properties of neutrinos would again allow us to refine the expectations for future experiments.